History of science: Social science

 Anthropology can best be understood as an outgrowth of the Age of Enlightenment.
 It was during this period that Europeans attempted systematically to study human behavior.
 Traditions of jurisprudence, history, philology and sociology developed during this time and informed the development of the social sciences of which anthropology was a part.

 19th century

 The 19th century saw the birth of science as a profession.
 William Whewell had coined the term scientist in 1833, which soon replaced the older term natural philosopher.

 Developments in physics

 Alessandro Volta demonstrates the first electrical cell to Napoleon in 1801.

 In physics, the behavior of electricity and magnetism was studied by Giovanni Aldini, Alessandro Volta, Michael Faraday, Georg Ohm, and others.
-The experiments, theories and discoveries of Michael Faraday, Andre-Marie Ampere, James Clerk Maxwell, and their contemporaries led to the unification of the two phenomena into a single theory of electromagnetism as described by Maxwell's equations.
+The experiments, theories and discoveries of Michael Faraday, André-Marie Ampère, James Clerk Maxwell, and their contemporaries led to the unification of the two phenomena into a single theory of electromagnetism as described by Maxwell's equations.
 Thermodynamics led to an understanding of heat and the notion of energy being defined.